Bill Cullen (businessman): Other business interests

 As well as his interests in the motor and hotel industries, Cullen also holds executive positions in other areas:

 In March 2009, Cullen became an Executive Editor of RSVP business magazine.
 He also offers his services as a paid motivational speaker to schools, colleges, and the business community.

-Exploits in outer space
+Space booking

-Cullen was booked to be one of the first passengers to take a flight into space on Richard Branson's Virgin Galactic service at a cost of $200,000.
+Cullen was booked to be one of the first passengers to take a flight into space on Richard Branson's Virgin Galactic service at a cost of €250,000.
+At the time, commercial passenger flights were due to commence in 2009, but actually began in 2023.

 Media involvement

 Cullen regularly appears in the Irish media and is considered a minor celebrity, appearing on television shows, such as The Late Late Show, Tubridy Tonight and The Restaurant on RTÉ He is often parodied by Tom Dunne on the Today FM Gift Grub comedy segment.
 This has led to him being referred to as 'Dr. Bill' because of his honorary doctorate.
 More recently in 2008, he has taken on the role as the businessman in the Irish version of TV show The Apprentice.